veithen/veithen.github.io/_posts/2015-01-21-referrer-spam.md

   sending requests to the actual Web site.
 This implies that there is no way to prevent this type of spam by implementing changes to the site (e.g. to the JavaScript in the Web pages or the `.htaccess` file).

+## The impact of referrer spam

+Obviously the primary impact of referrer spam is that it decreases the accuracy of your analytics data.
+Some webmasters are also worried that this would have a negative impact on their site's search ranking.
+However, this is not the case:
+[Google Analytics data is not used in any way for search ranking][ga-ranking].

 ## How to prevent referrer spam

 A [common recommendation][referral-filter] to prevent this type of referrer spam in Google Analytics is to eliminate the